 It was to this end that over the past six months the authorities of Kazakhstan have doubled their efforts to apprehend the former partners and allies of Mukhtar Ablyazov across Europe.
 During the night 31.05.2013 to 01.06.2013, a private jet flew the unlawfully-deported Alma Shalabayeva, wife of Mukhtar Ablyazov, together with her daughter of 6, to Kazakhstan.
 The deportation conducted in an extraordinary manner almost resulted in a political crisis in Italy.
 At present, the procedure of reviewing political asylum is underway for the following: Muratbek Ketebayev, opposition politician; Aleksander Pavlov, former Mukhtar Ablyzov head of security; Zaure Akpenbetova, former employee of companies belonging to Mukhtar Ablyazov.
 Kazakhstan has been demanding their expulsion, as all of them are an important source of information on the oppositionist Mukhtar Ablyazov.
 In January 2012, political asylum was granted to Zhaksylyk Zharimbetov and Roman Solodchenko in the UK , former business partners of Mukhtar Ablyazov, who – similarly to Tatyana Paraskevich – are implicated in the case of alleged embezzlement of BTA Bank assets.

-The Open Dialog Foundation appeals to the Ministry of Interior of the Czech Republic to grant political asylum to Tatyana Paraskevich, bearing in mind the fact that the criminal cases against her were launched on the basis of unclear, fabricated allegations, which may well be proven to be politically motivated.
+The Open Dialogue Foundation appeals to the Ministry of Interior of the Czech Republic to grant political asylum to Tatyana Paraskevich, bearing in mind the fact that the criminal cases against her were launched on the basis of unclear, fabricated allegations, which may well be proven to be politically motivated.

 Gravely concerned by the likelihood of Tatyana Paraskevich facing an unfair trial at court and ill-treatment from the law enforcement organs should she be extradited to Ukraine or the Russian Federation, we have appealed to the acting Minister of Justice of the Czech Republic, Maria Benešova for Tatyana Paraskevich’s expulsion to be rejected to.
 We underline the importance of Article 3 of United Nations Charter against the use of torture, forbidding the expulsion of persons to countries where the detained may face torture (in the present case, such countries being Ukraine and the Russian Federation).
 The UN convention on Refugees (art.
 33) also protects one from expulsion, should the person expelled be at risk of persecution due to political beliefs.

-The Open Dialog Foundation also considers it vital for the Czech Government Envoy for Human Rights, Monika Šimunkova to defend Tatyana Paraskevich in her capacity as the adviser to Minister of Justice of the Czech Republic taking the latter’s decision on the extradition.
+The Open Dialogue Foundation also considers it vital for the Czech Government Envoy for Human Rights, Monika Šimunkova to defend Tatyana Paraskevich in her capacity as the adviser to Minister of Justice of the Czech Republic taking the latter’s decision on the extradition.

 Anyone interested in providing assistance are kindly asked to send their letters supporting our plea to the following addresses: